GitHub-TC/EmpyrionScripting/README.md

 + {{globaltostructpos structure (vector | x y z)}}
   + Returns the position (vector | x y z) of the world coordinates from the point of view of the structure

+## Chat
++ {{chatbysignal SignalName sender}}message{{/chatbysignal}}
+  + Sends the chat message to the player who triggers the signal.
+In the block, the player is available with Id and name

++ {{char sender text}}
+  + Sends a chat message to the owner of the structure (faction or player) with the text 'text' and the sender 'sender'

+## Chat (Admin only)
++ {{chatglobal sender text}}
+  + Sends a global chat message with the text 'text' and the sender 'sender'

++ {{chatserver sender text}}
+  + Sends a server chat message with the text 'text' and the sender 'sender'

++ {chatplayer playerId sender text}}
+  + Sends a private chat message to the player 'playerId' with the text 'text' and the sender 'sender'

++ {{chatfaction factionId sender text}}
+  + Sends a faction chat message to the faction 'facrionId' with the text 'text' and the sender 'sender'

 ## Teleport
 + {{teleportplayer player (device | toPos | x y z)}}
  + Teleports the player to the device/block of the structure.